Encephalocele

 Ocular abnormalities are frequent in case of encephalocele in the nasal region.

-Except in case of leakage of CSF, the surgical closure is performed as an elective procedure.
+Except in case of leakage of CSF or respiratory problems, the surgical closure is performed as an elective procedure.
 The most frequent postoperative complications are hydrocephalus and meningitis.

 The cure of an occipital encephalocele is performed in the prone position.